Skip to content

 DQL Query

-Supports all data types including Metrics, LOG, Infrastructure, Objects, APM, RUM, etc. It is the most comprehensive.
+Supports all data types including Metrics, LOG, Infrastructure, Objects, Traces, RUM, etc. It is the most comprehensive in functionality.

 Click Learn more about DQL definitions and syntax.